 Telephone: +44 1865 426316

-Title: Senior Researcher
+Title: Senior Research Fellow

-Role: Theme co-leader, Transforming Governance
+Role: Theme co-leader, Reducing Climate Risk

-Her current work also involves leading a work package on policy needs and decision-making in another EC FP7 project, Mediation, which will develop an integrated methodology for climate change impacts, vulnerability and adaptation; a five-year AfDB research project assessing the synergies and conflicts between climate adaptation and REDD in the Congo Basin; and contributing to a project under the Ecosystem Services for Poverty Alleviation (ESPA) programme funded by DFiD, NERC and ESRC, looking at how ecological and social systems interact and how decisions are made for sustainable management of ecosystems for poverty reduction.
+Past research also involved: leading a work package on policy needs and decision-making in an EC FP7 project, Mediation, which developed an integrated methodology for climate change impacts, vulnerability and adaptation; a five-year AfDB research project assessing the synergies and conflicts between climate adaptation and REDD in the Congo Basin; leading a WP another EC FP7 project, NeWater, which focussed on vulnerability and adaptation in the context of adaptive integrated water management in the Tisza (Hungary/Ukraine), Guadiana (Spain) and Orange (Lesotho) transboundary river basins; and, contributing to a project under the Ecosystem Services for Poverty Alleviation (ESPA) programme funded by DFiD, NERC and ESRC, looking at how ecological and social systems interact and how decisions are made for sustainable management of ecosystems for poverty reduction.